-Thirty years of Australian housing: A PCA-ARIMAX econometric study
+Thirty years of Australian housing: a PCA-ARIMAX econometric study

 Australian house prices have risen strongly since the mid-1990s, but that growth has been anything but uniform.
 Melbourne has consistently amplified national movements.
 Sydney tracks the national market closely.
 Regional areas tend to dampen it.
 Perth swings wildly depending on where the mining cycle sits.

-The question this paper sets out to answer is: how much of the difference in regional house price growth reflects persistent structural trends, and how much is just cyclical noise?
+The question this paper sets out to answer is: how much of the difference in regional house price growth reflects persistent structural trends, and how much is just cyclical noise.

 The approach